Marketing Intermediate Updated 2026-03-22

 Google doesn’t directly use the visible Quality Score number in automated bidding.
 But the underlying signals (CTR, relevance, landing page quality) absolutely factor into the real-time auction.
 Improving those signals improves performance regardless of your bid strategy.

-Want organic traffic that doesn’t require Quality Score optimization? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want organic traffic that doesn’t require Quality Score optimization? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime